J-1 Visa Human Resources Associate Jobs

 Check whether your home country triggers the two-year requirement

-If your J-1 funding comes from your home government or if your country is on the DOL skills list, you face a two-year home residency requirement before changing to H-1B or permanent residence.
+If your J-1 funding comes from your home government or if your country is on the DOL skills list, you face a two-year home residency requirement before changing to H-1B visa or permanent residence.
 Confirm your situation with your designated sponsor before accepting any host offer.

 Request your DS-2019 start date with buffer time